Canonical decompositions for Poincar\'e duality pairs: Further properties of Torus Decompositions

 \begin{remark} The hypothesis that there is $g$ in $G$ such that $gSg^{-1}=T$ means that the pair $(G,\partial G)$ admits an annulus.
 The conclusion of the proposition is that either this annulus is inessential (case 1) or that we have the special cases in 2) or 3). \end{remark}

 \begin{proof} As $(G,\partial G)$ is atoroidal, any orientable $VPC(n+1)$ subgroup of $G$ is conjugate into one of the groups in $\partial G$.
 Suppose that $G$ contains a non-orientable $VPC(n+1)$ subgroup $K$.
 Then $K$ has a subgroup of index $2$ which must be conjugate into a group $H$ of $\partial G$.
-As $H$ is $VPC(n+1)$, it follows that $K$ and $H$ are conjugate commensurable.
-As $H$ cannot contain a non-orientable $VPC(n+1)$ subgroup, it follows that $Comm_{G}(H)\neq H$.
+As $H$ and $K$ are orientable $PD(n+1)$ groups, it follows that $H$ and $K$ are conjugate commensurable.
+As $H$ cannot contain a non-orientable $VPC(n+1)$ subgroup, this implies that $Comm_{G}(H)\neq H$.
 Now Lemma \ref{boundarygroupismaximal} shows that $\partial G$ consists of a single group $H$ which has index $2$ in $G$, so that we have case 3) of this proposition.

-Thus in what follows we will assume that every $VPC(n+1)$ subgroup of $G$ is orientable.
+Thus in what follows we will assume that every $VPC(n+1)$ subgroup of $G$ is orientable, and show that we have case 1) or case 2) of the proposition.
+We will consider separately the cases when $A$ and $B$ are the same or distinct.